atlasphp/Atlas.Cli/docs/usage.md

 > ```

-Doing so will read every table in the database and create one DataSource directory for each of them, each with several classes:
+Doing so will read every table in the database and create one DataSource directory for each of them, each with several top-level and  classes:

 ```
 App
 └── DataSource
-    └── Thread
+    └── Thread                          # concrete classes
         ├── Thread.php                  # mapper
-        ├── ThreadEvents.php            # mapper-level events
+        ├── ThreadEvents.php            # mapper events
-        ├── ThreadFields.php            # trait with property names
-        ├── ThreadRecord.php            # single record
+        ├── ThreadRecord.php            # mapper record
-        ├── ThreadRecordSet.php         # record collection
+        ├── ThreadRecordSet.php         # mapper recordset
-        ├── ThreadRelationships.php     # relationship definitions
+        ├── ThreadRelated.php           # related records and recordsets
         ├── ThreadRow.php               # table row
-        ├── ThreadSelect.php            # mapper-level query object
+        ├── ThreadSelect.php            # mapper select
-        ├── ThreadTable.php             # table defintion and interactions
+        ├── ThreadTable.php             # table
-        ├── ThreadTableEvents.php       # table-level events
+        ├── ThreadTableEvents.php       # table events
-        ├── ThreadTableSelect.php       # table-level query object
+        ├── ThreadTableSelect.php       # table select
+        └── _                           # abstract classes
+            ├── ThreadEvents_.php
+            ├── ThreadRecordSet_.php
+            ├── ThreadRecord_.php
+            ├── ThreadRelated_.php
+            ├── ThreadRow_.php
+            ├── ThreadSelect_.php
+            ├── ThreadTableEvents_.php
+            ├── ThreadTableSelect_.php
+            ├── ThreadTable_.php
+            └── Thread_.php
 ```

-Most of these classes will be empty, and are provided so you can extend their behavior if you wish.
-They also serve to assist IDEs with autocompletion of return typehints.

-> **Warning:**
->
-> If you run the skeleton generator more than once, the following classes will
-> be OVERWRITTEN and you will lose any changes to them:
->
-> - {TYPE}Fields.php
-> - {TYPE}Row.php
-> - {TYPE}Table.php
->
-> The remaining classes will remain untouched.
+All of the concrete classes will be empty, and extend their abstract classes from the `_` directory.
+Edit these top-level classes as you see fit; they will never be overwritten by the skeleton generator.

+However, the `_/*_.php` generated abstract classes *will* be overwritten each time you run the skeleton generator.
+This helps with keeping the classes up-to-date with the database schema.

 ## Custom Transformations